Close Menu

 Outfit formula: 1 versatile bottom you can rewear + 1 alternate bottom (shorts or a lighter option) + 3 tops that mix well + 1 light layer (for cold cafes/AC buses) + 1 comfortable walking shoe.

-Laundry assumption: You can rewear a bottom twice.
-You’ll wash underwear nightly if needed.
-One top can be reworn if you choose breathable fabric and don’t spill sauce on yourself (real talk).
+Laundry assumption: you can rewear a bottom twice.
+Wash underwear nightly if needed.
+One top can be reworn if it’s breathable and you keep it reasonably clean.

 Example B: 5-day beach or island trip (humidity + sudden rain)